futjikato/HAW-PR1-FuechseUndHasenJava/README.md

 A simple simulation of different creatures on a field eating, spawn children and die at some point.

 This project is inspired by a lecture i recently attended.
-It was presented in ruby, which made me
+It was presented in ruby, which made me want to show that java is better
-a) cry
-b) want to show that java is better

 So I started to rebuild the simple simulation and add a little bit of falvor to it.